modalitysystems/modalitysoftware-docs/TWAPerformance/TAC-comparison.md

 #### Audio Time

-if you sum this column, you get a number different to the Audio time number from the headline above.
-We do not know why this is.

 <img src="images/warning.png" width="25" height="25"> TWA Support - TWA does not include "receive only" minutes, this is currently skewing the numbers - [SQL Validation](tac-sql/audio-minutes.sql).

 #### Video Time

-if you sum this column, you get a number close to the Video time number from the headline above.

 <img src="images/warning.png" width="25" height="25"> TWA Support - TWA does not include "receive only" minutes, this is currently skewing the numbers - [SQL Validation](tac-sql/video-minutes.sql).

 #### Screen Share Time

-if you sum this column, you get a number close to the Screen Share time number from the headline above.

 <img src="images/warning.png" width="25" height="25"> TWA Support - TWA does not include "receive only" minutes, this is currently skewing the numbers  - [SQL Validation](tac-sql/app-share-minutes.sql).